 Ivana Dizdar

-Dizdar is also active as a curator of modern and contemporary art, with a special interest in performance and activism.
-Most recently, she organized Canadian artist trio the Clichettes’ first retrospective, at the McMaster Museum of Art (2024), and was the editor of a full-length catalogue about the artists.
+Also active as a curator of modern and contemporary art, Dizdar recently curated The Clichettes: Lips, Wigs, and Politics at the McMaster Museum of Art (Hamilton, 2024) and was the editor of its accompanying catalogue.
 Previously, she was Curatorial Assistant in Canadian Art at the National Gallery of Canada, where she worked on the retrospective General Idea (Ottawa, 2022), which traveled to the Stedelijk Museum (Amsterdam, 2023) and the Gropius Bau (Berlin, 2023-24).
-Other major exhibitions include The Milk of Dreams (the 59th Venice Biennale, 2022), Garmenting: Costume as Contemporary Art at the Museum of Arts and Design (New York, 2022), Jeff Koons: Lost in America at Qatar Museums (Doha, 2021-22), and Judson Dance Theater: The Work is Never Done at the Museum of Modern Art (New York, 2018-19).
+She also worked on The Milk of Dreams (the 59th Venice Biennale, 2022), Garmenting: Costume as Contemporary Art at the Museum of Arts and Design (New York, 2022), Jeff Koons: Lost in America at Qatar Museums (Doha, 2021-22), and Judson Dance Theater: The Work is Never Done at the Museum of Modern Art (New York, 2018-19).